Ignitarium-Renesas/RZV2L_AiLibrary/02_Line_crossing_object_counting/README.md

 ## Introduction
 Line crossing object counting is a sample application that demonstrates counting of the objects when they cross a virtual line drawn by the user.
-Application uses a deep learning based object detector - tinyYoloV2 and a centroid based tracker combination.
+Application uses a deep learning based object detector tinyYoloV2 to detect the objects and a centroid based tracker to track the objects.

+sample video on YouTube -[Line crossing object counting demo](https://youtu.be/-fZypjgsBYo)

 ## Application details

 ### Sample Application Workflow

 The application has 4 threads as described below:
-- **Main thread** -> initializing all the parameters data, drawing bbox,running tracker and sending data to wayland.
+- **Main thread** -> initializing all the parameters data, drawing bounding boxes around the detected object,running the tracker and sending data to display (wayland).
-- **Inference thread** -> setting of paramters related to drpai, inferencing from the model and storing the results from the model.
+- **Inference thread** -> setting of paramters related to DRP-AI, inferencing from the deep learning model and assigning the results from the model to a variable.
-- **Camera thread** -> reading the image from the camera device,storing the image into the buffer,later passed to the model(inference thread).
+- **Camera thread** -> reading the frame from the camera device, storing the frame into the buffer,later passed to the inference thread.
-- **Termination thread** -> or Keyboard hit thread, waits for the user to press enter in the terminal, once pressed it will join to the main thread and main thread will terminate the other thread to stop the program.
+- **Termination thread** -> This thread waits for the user to press 'enter key' in the terminal, once pressed, it will join to the main thread and main thread will terminate the other thread to stop the program execution.

 This pictorial representation describes these 4 threads in detail: